qmk/qmk_firmware/users/ericgebhart/readme.md

 ----------------------------

-The combos here use multiple reference layers which is a pending feature in the dev branch of QMK.
+The combos here use multiple reference layers which is a pending pull request in the dev branch of QMK.
 The combos here will still work to an extent if *COMBO_ONLY_FROM_LAYER* is set to the correct layer number.

 [See my pull request to enhance combos here](https://github.com/qmk/qmk_firmware/pull/16699)